hackforla/HomeUniteUs/api/README.md

 To launch the tests, run `tox`.

-`tox` will run the tests for this (`api`) project using `pytest` in an isolated virtual environment that is distinct from the virtual environment that you created following the instructions from [Usage - Development].
+`tox` will run the tests for this (`api`) project using `pytest` in an isolated virtual environment that is distinct from the virtual environment that you created following the instructions from [Usage - Development](#usage---development).

 ### Alembic migrations

 When changing the database, you can automatically generate an alembic migration.
 Simply change the model however you want in `database.py`, run `alembic revision --autogenerate -m <name_of_migration>` to generate a new migration, and then run `alembic upgrade head` to upgrade your database to the latest revision.
 In the case of someone else adding a revision to the database, simply pull their changes to your repo and run `alembic upgrade head` to upgrade your local database to the latest revision.

+### Dependency Management

+Core dependencies of this project are listed in `pyproject.toml` under the `[project]` table's `dependencies` key.
+Additionally, this project has two extra variants, `dev` and `prod`, that add to the core dependencies.
+The `dev` extra variant installs dependencies for developers.
+The `prod` extra variant installs dependencies for production.

+To aid in testing and building a reproducible, predictable, and deterministic API, this project also includes auto-generated requirements files that contains a list of all core and transitive dependencies with pinned versions.
+These files are:

+* `requirements.txt` for a base set dependencies
+* `requirements-dev.txt` that also includes developer dependencies

+Developers will use `pip install -r requirements-dev.txt` in their own Python virtual environment when working on this API.

+These files are auto-generated using the `pip-tools` command line tool `pip-compile`.
+That tool reads the core dependencies listed `pyproject.toml` then writes the generated list of pinned versions for all of the core and transitive dependencies to a requirements file.
+The instructions for updating dependencies is in `pyproject.toml`.

+#### Keeping dependencies in sync

+When switching branches or pulling changes, use the `pip-sync requirements-dev.txt` command to keep your virtual environment synchronized with the latest requirements file.

 ### Using Docker